HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 The [minimum contrast requirement](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum) defined by the WCAG for normal sized text (up to 24px or if bolded 18px) is 4.5:1 for AA conformance and 7:1 for AAA conformance.
 However, for larger font sizes, the contrast requirement is only 3:1 as larger text has increased legibility even at a lower contrast.

 Google Lighthouse can easily test for most but not all color contrast issues.
-There are a wide range of [open source tools for checking color combinations](https://accessibility.civicactions.com/guide/tools#color) which can be easily incorporated into anyone’s workflow.
+There are a wide range of [open source tools for checking color combinations](https://accessibility.civicactions.com/guide/tools#color) which can be easily incorporated into anyone's workflow.
 It is important to note that the use of these tools is necessary, as you can't rely on your own perception of sufficient contrast when you have typical contrast sensitivity.

 The Lighthouse test determined that 29.2% of mobile sites and 27.7% of desktop sites have sufficient text color contrast.
 This is a moderate improvement over previous years, but it is still far below what is required for basic readability.